lbroudoux/es-google-drive-river/README.md

 Get Google Drive credentials (clientId, clientSecret and refreshToken)
 ------------------------------------------

-First, you need to loggin to Google account owning the drive to scan and then create your own application and declare it as using the
+First, you need to login to Google account owning the drive to scan and then create your own application and declare it as using the
 Drive API into the [Google APIs Console](https://code.google.com/apis/console/).

 In order to do that, you can follow the 1st step of the Drive developers quickstart here :